mohibul75/devops-session-lab-1/README.md

 - `ECR_REPOSITORY`: Name of your ECR repository
 - `EC2_HOST`: Public IP or DNS of your EC2 instance
 - `EC2_USERNAME`: SSH username for your EC2 instance (typically 'ec2-user' or 'ubuntu')
-- `EC2_SSH_KEY`: SSH private key for accessing the EC2 instance (the complete private key including BEGIN and END lines)
+- `EC2_SSH_PASSWORD`: SSH password for your EC2 instance

-> **Important**: The SSH key must be in PEM format and include the complete key with header and footer lines (`-----BEGIN RSA PRIVATE KEY-----` and `-----END RSA PRIVATE KEY-----`).
-Make sure to copy the entire key including newlines.
+> **Note**: For security reasons, it's recommended to use password authentication only for testing.
+For production, consider setting up proper SSH key authentication or using AWS Systems Manager Session Manager to access your EC2 instances.

 ## EC2 Instance Setup